Regularized Bayesian best response learning in finite games: Convergence in Bayesian negative semidefinite games

-In this section we define the notion of Bayesian negative semidefinite games, which is a generalization of negative semidefinite population games on finite strategy spaces.
+In this section we seek to define the notion of Bayesian negative semidefinite games, which is a generalization of negative semidefinite population games on finite strategy spaces to heterogeneous populations.
 We also generalize the notion of self defeating externalities to Bayesian self defeating externalities.
 Following \cite{cheung2014pairwise}, we show the equivalence between Bayesian negative semidefinite games and Bayesian self defeating externalities.
-Finally, we conclude the section by proving a convergence result which shows that the solution to the {RBBR} learning dynamic with initial condition in any norm compact forward invariant subset of $\Sigma$ converges to the regularized Bayesian equilibrium under the strong topology on $\Sigma$, when the underlying game is a Bayesian negative semidefinite game.
+Similar to \cite{hofbauer2007evolution} in finite strategy negative semidefinite games and \cite{lahkar2015logit} in continuum strategy negative semidefinite games under homogeneous set-up, we show uniqueness of regularized equilibrium.
+Finally, we conclude the section by proving a convergence result which shows that the solution to the {RBBR} learning dynamic with initial condition in norm compact forward invariant subsets of $\Sigma$ converges to the unique regularized Bayesian equilibrium under the strong topology on $\Sigma$, when the underlying game is a Bayesian negative semidefinite game.
+We begin with the following definition.